okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Error Responses

-If an invalid phone number is passed to `profile` in the request body, the response will return a 400 BAD REQUEST with error code E0000001.
+If an invalid phone number is passed to `profile` in the request body, the response returns a 400 BAD REQUEST with error code E0000001.

-If an invalid `method` is passed in the request body, the response will return a 400 BAD REQUEST with error code E0000001.
+If an invalid `method` is passed in the request body, the response returns a 400 BAD REQUEST with error code E0000001.

-If the phone authenticator is not enabled for `method` on the org, the response will return a 403 FORBIDDEN with error code E0000038.
+If the phone authenticator isn't enabled for `method` on the org, the response returns a 403 FORBIDDEN with error code E0000038.

-If the number of phone factors for the current user already reaches the maximum allowed per user or the phone factor is failed to create, the response will return a 500 INTERNAL SERVER ERROR with error code E0000009.
+If the number of phone factors for the current user already reaches the maximum allowed per user or the phone factor is failed to create, the response returns a 500 INTERNAL SERVER ERROR with error code E0000009.

-If the phone number already exists for the current user, the response will return a 409 CONFLICT with error code E0000157.
+If the phone number already exists for the current user, the response returns a 409 CONFLICT with error code E0000157.

-If the call providers fails to send challenge when `sendCode` is true,  the response will return 500 with error code E0000138.
+If the call providers fails to send challenge when `sendCode` is true,  the response returns 500 with error code E0000138.

 #### Usage example